 C. Increase pageviews and session duration:

 This is quite straightforward but many tend to overlook it.
-Rather than utilizing the sidebar and space at the end of the article for content suggestions that directs users to a different site, use them to increase pageviews.
+Rather than utilizing the sidebar and space at the end of the article for content suggestions that direct users to a different site, use them to increase pageviews.
 Platforms like Taboola can help in this case too.
 Produce interactive content that nudges users to engage with the content and drive them to different pages based on their actions.

 As we all know, your bottom line depends on all three interdependent levers.
 So, you can’t just deliver more impressions and expect the revenue to go up.
 You need to take a holistic approach that considers eCPM, fill rate, and volume of impressions, and see how you can improve a factor without negatively impacting the others.